 Sophie Ochera's knitwear is an ever-growing collection designed and inspired by folk costumes and textiles from around the world.
 She combines an eclectic range of patterns and motifs all beautifully handknitted together in bright colours and modern shapes to create a perfectly harmonious patchwork.
-Traditional Fairisle knitting is imperitive to her aesthetic and the vision was always to re-invent this highly handcrafted technique by introducing unusual colour combinations and designing simple patterns that are modern yet timeless.
+Traditional Fairisle knitting is imperitive to her aesthetic and the vision was always to re-invent this highly handcrafted technique by introducing unusual colour combinations and motifs and knitting them into simple shapes that are modern yet timeless.

 Sophie is passionate about slow fashion and motivating people, through her designs, to buy less and for better quality.
 She believes it should take time to create something beautiful and that everything should be valued for a long time, rather than the throw-away consumer culture we are easily swept up into.
 She strives to make the kind of knitwear that you will want to keep and pass on for generations to come.